eburley/eburley.github.com/_posts/2013-01-31-angularjs-watch-pub-sub-best-practices.md

 ---
 layout: post
 title: angularjs.org $watch $on pub sub and you
+excerpt: A team I work on has been using Angular's various watch and event systems for more than half a year now, and I wanted to put out some best practices that we've learned from painful experience.
+Warning: contains opinions.
 ---
 # [angularjs.org](http://angularjs.org), $watch, $event, $on, $emit - what to use when